CATroutman/CATroutman/README.md

 ![Expo](https://img.shields.io/badge/expo-1C1E24?style=for-the-badge&logo=expo&logoColor=#D04A37)

 This is a mobile application for the hype leading up to a vaction (specifically Disney).
-Articles Links from various Disney blogs are displayed to the user depending on which parks they will be visiting and a Countdown timer is displayed.
+Article Links from various Disney blogs are displayed to the user depending on which parks they will be visiting, and a Countdown timer is displayed.
 - There are many more features to be added to this application, but this is just a start.

 | Home Page  | Menu |